 Along with getting key nutrients from those leafy greens, salads can be refreshing, full of flavours for your palette and when topped with spices – great for the immune system and skin.
 Replacing a heavy, starchy meal with a light yet filling wholesome salad (while making sure to drink plenty of clean water) on a regular basis can help us trim down resilient pudge and have healthier brighter skin.

-PLEASE NOTE: The info in this blog post is shared from my personal salad repertoire as a homecook, home gardener and lifelong enjoyer of fresh food.
+PLEASE NOTE: The info in this blog post is shared from my personal salad repertoire as a homecook and gardener.
 I am not a doctor, nutritionist or health professional so if in doubt about what to use and how much, or you are using any kind of prescription medication, or enduring any kind of illness, or have any allergies where nuts or spices are concerned please check with a certified health professional before deciding on quantities of spices and types of oils to use and use good common sense.
 Other than that, leafy greens, organic produce, and home grown food are free for all.